 Code language: plaintext (plaintext)

-The problem here is that while we have created an instance of the observable object within the ContentView declaration, we have not yet inserted it into the view hierarchy.
-This is achieved using the environmentObject() modifier, passing through the observable object instance as follows:
+The problem is that while we have created an instance of the observable object within ContentView, we still need to insert it into the view hierarchy environment.
+This is achieved using the environment() modifier, passing through the observable object instance as follows:

 struct ContentView: View {